ideamark/ideamark.github.io/index.md

 ### Corpus

-All of the Breadbot corpus is here for browsering and [downloading](https://github.com/ideamark/ideamark.github.io).
+All of the Breadbot corpus is here for browsing and [downloading](https://github.com/ideamark/ideamark.github.io).

 * [basic](basic/index.md)
 * [knowledge](knowledge/index.md)